none-None1/EsoDev/README.md

 However, client-side users can develop there own extensions for other esolangs.
 To build an extension, you need Python plus an interpreter of the esolang as a Windows executable.
 The Windows executable is usually build using C/C++, but it is also obviously possible to build it via Python, C&#35;, Rust, and other languages.
 Finally you pack all the files together into a zip file, which is the extension file.
 Extension files are to be smaller than 2 GiB.

 *Note: The author admits that his code was a mess*

+*<font color="red">Warning: You shouldn't install this in a directory name that includes spaces, otherwise weird things will happen!!!</font>*
 ## Changelog
 * 1.0.0
   * First version